STEAM by Design

 Areas Explored in STEAM by Design

 1. Design Thinking and Student Agency.
-We start the year delving into Design Thinking using Extraordinaire Kits and watching a video on Divergent and Convergent Thinking by Sir Ken Robinson and John Spencer.
+We start the year by delving into design thinking using Extraordinaire Kits and viewing Divergent and Convergent Thinking videos by Sir Ken Robinson and John Spencer.
 We watch these two videos to shake up what school and learning are or could be for students.
 The Most Likely to Succeed movie.

-3. Coding will involve using CodeMonkey Banana Tales using Durham Academy’s subscription.
+3. Coding will involve using Durham Academy’s subscription to CodeMonkey.
 For Creative Coding, we will use the Open-Source platform P5.js, which works well in Chrome on the iPad and is Accessible and Inclusive.
 We also are experimenting with Project STEM and Code.org.

 5. Virtual and Augmented Reality uses CoSpaces.io and Meta Quest headsets.